MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 # Why Rust for embedded - `async`

+- Works without alloc
 - Provides single-threaded concurrency (multitasking)
     - Can run on a single stack, great for resource-constrained microcontrollers
 - Write asynchronous code that has similar ergonomics and readability as synchronous code

 <!-- SPEAKER NOTES